Please do not send confidential informationvia email.

 get the Hepatitis A vaccine.

 Hepatitis A cases have been rising in the U.S. since 2012.
-After an increase in Mecklenburg County, the Centers for Disease Control has determined that Mecklenburg County is experiencing an outbreak of Hepatitis A.
+After an increase in Mecklenburg County, the Centers for Disease Control and Prevention (CDC) has determined that Mecklenburg County is experiencing an outbreak of Hepatitis A.

 More information and county-by-county data is available from the N.C.
 Department of Health and Human Services.